 Water Generation in the air compression process

-- Pretty much wherever you are, if you used compressed air over 2 bar (6 in the driest places of the country) you will generate water and water vapour will be present, in varying amounts, in the air that you use.
+- Pretty much wherever you are, if you used compressed air over 2 bar you will generate water and water vapour will be present, in varying amounts, in the air that you use.

 - Once you have water in your system it is very difficult to remove and will affect the performance of your tools and the quality of the processes that you use.

 - Any time you subject your compressor to high load demands that result in a pressure drop at the regulator (this is a very common occurrence with small/medium compressor systems) you are directly pumping additional water and water vapour through your system.